Basics of Federal Estate, Gift, and Generation-Skipping Transfer (“GST”) Tax – 2022 Update

 1. “Med/Ed” Gifts.
 Gifts for medical or educational purposes are unlimited in amount but limited in purpose.
 Payment must be made directly to the medical or educational provider in order to qualify, but there is no maximum on how much you can give.

 2. Annual Exclusion Gifts.
 Gifts that qualify for the annual exclusion from gift tax are limited in amount, but unlimited in purpose.
-You can give $16,000 each year to any person for any reason ($32,000 if you “split” the gift with your spouse).
+In 2024, you can give $18,000 each year to any person for any reason ($36,000 if you “split” the gift with your spouse).
 These gifts can be made outright, to a qualifying trust, or even to a 529 College Savings Plan.

 Example